Person-Centred Practice (Health Visiting) - PgDip

-Criminal Records Check: For students undertaking NMC approved qualifications a satisfactory criminal records check will be required.
+Criminal Records Check: A satisfactory criminal records check will be required.
 Compliance with the terms of the Rehabilitation of Offenders Act (1974) and mental health legislation for clinical placement and employability in statutory services, for work with children and in other sensitive areas of employment.

 Opportunities to meet us